4s1-org/snow-white-shared/README.md

 # Snow White - Shared

-This packages contains all data transfer objects (DTOs) for the Snow White REST API.
+This packages contains all shared stuff for the Snow White project.